Cheesecake In Jars

 Why make these cheesecake jars?

 - One of the great things about cheesecake jars is that they are incredibly versatile.
-And they can be easily customized to suit your guests’ tastes or dietary requirements.
+And they can also be easily customized to suit your guests’ tastes or dietary requirements.

 - Plus, they are a great option for those who are short on time or don’t want to turn on the oven during the hottest months of the year.

-- In addition, no bake cheesecake jars are perfect for outdoor gatherings.
+- In addition, no-bake cheesecake jars are perfect for outdoor gatherings.
 They are easy to transport and serve, as they can be made and assembled in advance.

 Ingredients and substitutes